 - Can I refuse a breathalyzer if I’m pulled over?
 That’s probably not a good idea.
 Both Washington and Idaho are “implied consent” states, which means that if you refuse a breathalyzer, your license can be suspended up to one year.
 It also depends on the circumstances of your particular case-always ask to consult with an attorney before making this decision.

 - Can I speak to a lawyer before I take a field sobriety or breathalyzer test?
 No. You do not have the right to counsel of your choice until you are actually placed under arrest.
-But it depends on the circumstances of your particular case-ALWAYS ask to consult with an attorney before making this decision.
+But it depends on the circumstances of your particular case-ALWAYS ask to consult with a Spokane DUI attorney before making this decision.

 - I failed my field sobriety/BAC test.
 Should I just plead guilty because my case is hopeless?
 Absolutely not.
 Neither test is 100% foolproof.
 Incriminating evidence can be successfully challenged.
-This is one of the many things that the right DUI defense attorney can do for you.
+This is one of the many things that the right Spokane DUI lawyer can do for you.

 - My BAC test was less than .08%.
 Why was I placed under arrest?
 It depends on your specific situation.
 If you are pulled over for “erratic driving” and the test shows any alcohol whatsoever in your system, you can still be arrested for “Negligent Driving in the First Degree.”
 You can also be arrest for DUI even if under .08 if your driving was affected by your alcohol consumption “to an appreciable degree.”